coderefinery/manuals/breakout-rooms-helping.md

     - 10 minutes is quite short, 20 minutes is best.
     - Can you say less and let people discover it for themselves?

-As a helper, if anything is unclear to you, it is very unclear to others.
+As an exercise leader, if anything is unclear to you, it is very unclear to others.
 Speak up and ask!

 (breakout-helpers)=

-## Helpers in breakout rooms
+## Exercise leaders in breakout rooms

-As a breakout room helper, your main task is to *keep people talking and interacting, understand their difficulties, and encourage them to work on the exercises together.*
+As an exercise leader in a breakout room, your main task is to *keep people talking and interacting, understand their difficulties, and encourage them to work on the exercises together.*